 This is when you literally take an article from your website and publish it in full somewhere else.
 It can be an effective way to increase your exposure.
 Quora, Medium, Slideshare and Reddit are all free, while paid platforms like Outbrain and Taboola may appeal to those with budget to spare.

 6. Share a link on your social channels

 Your company LinkedIn page is the obvious starting point, but don’t forget your people.
 The stats show that content shared by employees receives eight times more engagement than content shared by brand channels.
 Get your salespeople, your leaders and of course the subject matter experts you interviewed to share it as well.
-And make sure you @tag relevant people or sales prospects who might benefit from the info you’re sharing.
+And make sure you include relevant #hashtags to broaden your reach.

 7. Re-post the whole article on LinkedIn

 If you’ve written your article with your subject matter expert as the author, get them to publish it as an article on their LinkedIn.
 You’ll need to tweak it slightly – make sure to link back to your original article, have links to your products or services throughout and have a clear call to action so your readers know what you can do for them.